Fort Mitchell Wrongful Death Lawyer

-Another rule to know is that Kentucky lists the parties that have the right to file a wrongful death claim in a specific order.
-They are the decedent’s surviving spouse, child or children, parent or parents, and the administrator of the estate, in that order.
-Siblings, grandparents and friends do not have the right to bring a wrongful death claim in Kentucky.
+Another rule to know is that Kentucky lists parties with the right to file a wrongful death claim in a specific order.
+They are the decedent’s surviving spouse, child or children, parent or parents, and the estate administrator, in that order.
+Siblings, grandparents, and friends do not have the right to bring a wrongful death claim in Kentucky.

 A wrongful death lawsuit can force the defendant to pay financial compensation (damages) for the losses that the decedent’s estate and your family suffered because of his or her negligence.
 A successful claim could pay for your: